 "It's just unconscionable that America has become so stupid," he said.

 Means recounted his life in the book "Where White Men Fear to Tread."
-He said he pulled no punches in his autobiography, admitting to his frailties and evils but also acknowledging his successes.
+He said he pulled no punches in the autobiography, admitting to his frailties but also acknowledging his successes.

 "I tell the truth, and I expose myself as a weak, misguided, misdirected, dysfunctional human being I used to be," he said.

-Means death came a day after former U.S. Sen. George McGovern died in Sioux Falls at the age of 90.
-McGovern had traveled to Wounded Knee with U.S. Sen. James Abourezk during the 71-day takeover to try to negotiate an end.
+Means' death came a day after former Sen. George McGovern died in Sioux Falls at the age of 90.
+McGovern had traveled to Wounded Knee with then-Sen. James Abourezk during the takeover to try to negotiate an end to hostilities.

-"I've lost two good friends in a matter of two to three days," Abourezk said Monday morning.
+"I've lost two good friends in a matter of two to three days," Abourezk said Monday.
 "I don't pretend to understand it."